5 Common Myths about Physiotherapy

 Physiotherapists are trained to perform clinical diagnostics tests and perform comprehensive assessments that will most likely hone down on the structure at fault.
 This will allow physio to implement appropriate rehab and treatment regimes.
 Rest assured that in the off chance that a physio deems your injury untreatable until investigations are performed, they will notify you immediately.
 However, more often, this is not the case.

-4. You can only see a physiotherapist after being referred by a doctor
+4. You can only see a us after being referred by a doctor

 This is most definitely not the case.
-Physiotherapists are sufficiently trained to determine whether an injury requires medical attention or if it’s one that requires sole physiotherapy treatment.
+Our team is sufficiently trained to determine whether an injury requires medical attention or if it’s one that requires sole physiotherapy treatment.

-5. I am bound to feel pain after getting physio treatment
+5. I am bound to feel pain after getting treatment

 There is a phenomena we call post treatment pain” which occurs occasionally but not all the time after manual therapy treatment.
 This is expected to last 48 to 72 hours maximum and should subside leaving a feeling of improvement and recovery.